 The case of Micron is volatile but easy.
 The company is a seller of memory and storage, and its angle of AI is HBM.
 The product and AI angle created by Micron position HBM as a component of the AI infrastructure, with HBM3E and HBM4 being developed to work with next-generation AI platforms and in the data-centers.

 The economic situation is changing at a rapid rate.
 FY2025 revenue is $37.4 billion.
-It has an established PM of 23.1%, ATO of 0.98, ReOI of $4.84 billion, safety of PASS and market-implied fade growth of 39.2%.
+It has an established PM of 23.1%, ATO of 0.98, and ReOI of $4.84 billion.
 The key question in the model is whether Micron has the ability to sustain such growth levels.

 Figure 3.
 Micron revenue, EBITDA, and free cash flow (2022–2025).